shibayan/appservice-acmebot/README.md

 - UseIpBasedSsl
   - Use IP Based SSL binding. (boolean, optional)

-If they need a Wildcard certificates, Azure DNS must be in the same resource group as App Service.

 ### Renew certificates

 This function will check the expiration date once a day for the certificate issuer is "Let's Encrypt Authority X3" or "Let's Encrypt Authority X4".